-Residents also are asked to stay informed on the status of snow operations.
+Residents also are asked to stay informed on the status of winter operations.
 The City uses the following methods to inform the public:

 - Local news media sources

 - The City website – snow.lincoln.ne.gov

 - Twitter – sign up at twitter.com/lincolnsnow

 - LNKTV City (ALLO channel 2, Spectrum channel 1300, Kinetic channel 1005)

 - LNKTV Health (ALLO channel 3, Spectrum channel 1301, Kinetic channel 1010)